 San Kamphaeng Hot Springs

 Situated in Mae On District, roughly 30 kilometres east of Chiang Mai, San Kamphaeng Hot Springs is a well-maintained geothermal park that offers considerably more than a simple soaking experience.
-The site centres on natural mineral-rich springs, including a jet fountain that shoots boiling water continuously and pools hot enough to cook eggs — a hands-on activity that proves popular with children and families.
+The site centres on natural mineral-rich springs, including a jet fountain that shoots boiling water continuously and pools hot enough to cook eggs — a hands-on activity that proves particularly popular with families.
 Beyond the springs themselves, the park encompasses picnic areas, flowering gardens, dedicated pools for relaxation and foot-soaking, dining options, and an overnight camping area, making it a genuine full-day or multi-day destination rather than a quick stop.
-The atmosphere is organised and approachable, with facilities catering to a wide range of visitors including families with young children.
-Hot spring stations are set up for therapeutic soaking at varying temperatures, while the surrounding mountainous scenery adds to the sense of retreat.
-Vendors on site sell eggs for boiling, and the broader complex includes areas suited to leisurely wandering.
-Good to know: The park is best reached by private car or organised day tour from Chiang Mai.
+The atmosphere is organised and approachable, with hot spring stations set up for therapeutic soaking at varying temperatures and mountainous scenery adding to the sense of retreat.
+Vendors on site sell eggs for boiling, and the broader complex includes areas well suited to leisurely wandering.
+Visitors travelling with children will find plenty to keep younger guests engaged, though it is worth checking pool rules at the entrance, as some areas carry specific age or access restrictions.
+The park is best reached by private car or an organised day tour from Chiang Mai.
+Arriving during the cooler months between November and February makes the most of the temperature contrast between the air and the warm water, and an early arrival helps avoid the busiest periods.
 Visitors should bring swimwear, a towel, and comfortable walking shoes.
-Arriving in the cooler months between November and February makes the most of the temperature contrast, and an early arrival helps avoid the busiest periods.
-Those travelling with children should check pool rules at the entrance, as some areas carry specific age or access restrictions.

 Experience hints